 Preferred Stock.
-At December 31, 2013 and 2012, we had 2,000,000 shares of our 8.5% Series C Cumulative Convertible Preferred Stock (or Series C preferred stock) outstanding.
-Our Series C preferred stock is convertible into 2,000,000 shares of our common stock and dividends are payable quarterly.
-Total shares reserved for issuance of common stock related to the conversion of Series C preferred stock were 2,000,000 shares at December 31, 2013 and 2012.
+At December 31, 2014 and 2013, we had 2,000,000 shares of our 8.5% Series C Cumulative Convertible Preferred Stock (or Series C preferred stock) outstanding.
+Our Series C preferred stock is convertible into 2,000,000 shares of our common stock at \$19.25 per share and dividends are payable quarterly.
+Total shares reserved for issuance of common stock related to the conversion of Series C preferred stock were 2,000,000 shares at December 31, 2014 and 2013.

 Common Stock.
-During 2013, we sold 4,025,000 shares of common stock in a public offering at a price of \$44.50 per share, before fees and costs of \$7,748,000.
-The net proceeds of \$171,365,000 were used to pay down amounts outstanding under our unsecured revolving line of credit, to fund acquisitions and our current development commitments and general corporate purposes.
-Also, during 2013, we acquired 6,925 shares of common stock held by employees who tendered owned shares to satisfy tax withholding obligations.
+During 2014, we sold 600,000 shares of common stock at a price of \$41.50 per share in a registered direct placement to certain institutional investors.
+The net proceeds of \$24,644,000 were used to pay down amounts outstanding under our unsecured line of credit, to fund current developments and for general corporate purposes.
+During 2013, we sold 4,025,000 shares of common stock in a public offering at a price of \$44.50 per share.
+The net proceeds of \$171,365,000 were used to pay down amounts outstanding under our unsecured revolving line of credit, to fund acquisitions and our current development commitments and for general corporate purposes.
+During 2013, we acquired 5,324 shares and 6,925 shares, respectively, of common stock held by employees who tendered owned shares to satisfy tax withholding obligations.
+Subsequent to December 31, 2014, we acquired 4,609 shares of common stock held by employees who tendered owned shares to satisfy tax withholding obligations.

 During 2013, we terminated the equity distribution agreement which allowed us to issue and sell, from time to time, up to \$85,686,000 in aggregate offering price of our common shares.
-Sales of common shares are made by means of ordinary brokers' transactions at market prices, in block transactions, or as otherwise agreed between us and our sales agents.
-During the twelve months ended December 31, 2013, we sold 126,742 shares of common stock for \$4,895,000 in net proceeds under our equity distribution agreement.
+Sales of common shares were made by means of ordinary brokers' transactions at market prices, in block transactions, or as otherwise agreed between us and our sales agents.
+During 2013, we sold 126,742 shares of common stock for \$4,895,000 in net proceeds under our equity distribution agreement.
 In conjunction with the sale of common stock, we reclassified \$662,000 of accumulated costs associated with the equity distribution agreement to additional paid in capital.
 During 2012, we did not sell shares of our common stock under our equity distribution agreement.

-During 2012, we amended our charter to increase the number of authorized shares of common stock from 45,000,000 to 60,000,000 shares.
+During 2012, we amended our charter to increase the number of authorized shares of common stock from 45,000,000 shares to 60,000,000 shares.
 The charter amendment was approved by our stockholders at the 2012 annual meeting of stockholders held on May 22, 2012.

 Available Shelf Registration.
 On July 19, 2013, we filed a Form S-3ASR "shelf" registration statement to replace our prior shelf registration statement.
-This current shelf registration statement provides us with the capacity to offer up to \$800,000,000 in common stock, preferred stock, warrants, debt, depositary shares, or units.
+This shelf registration statement provides us with the capacity to offer common stock, preferred stock, warrants, debt, depositary shares, or units.
 We may from time to time raise capital under this current shelf registration in amounts, at prices, and on terms to be announced when and if the securities are offered.
 The specifics of any future offerings, along with the use of proceeds of any securities offered, will be described in detail in a prospectus supplement, or other offering materials, at the time of the offering.
-At December 31, 2013 we had availability of \$800,000,000 under our effective shelf registration.
+At December 31, 2014 we had availability of \$775,100,000 under our effective shelf registration which expires on July 19, 2016.